 - The bachelor degree alone is generally not sufficient.
-In exceptional cases, exceptions may be considered.
+In special cases, exceptions may be considered.

-- Applicants with a M.Sc.degree in natural sciences awarded by a medical faculty may be accepted after passing an assessment test.
+- Applicants with an M.Sc.degree in natural sciences awarded by a medical faculty may be accepted after passing an assessment test.

 - Applicants with a degree in clinical medicine are not eligible.
 In special cases and with additional studies and after passing an assessment test exceptions may be considered.